mmuranko/mmuranko/README.md

 ## Hi there 👋

-I am a Master of Science in Finance student at **HEC Lausanne**, starting in 2025.
-My academic and professional interests lie at the intersection of **finance, data science, and programming**.
+I am an MSc in Finance student at **HEC Lausanne**, specialising in asset & risk management.
+Before that, I studied chemistry at **ETH Zurich** (MSc) and **Heidelberg University** (BSc).
+I decided to change career paths to seek new, more quantitative challenges and follow my other passion outside of organic chemistry, which is (quantitative) finance.

-This GitHub serves as my portfolio of projects, showcasing applications of **Python, data analysis, and quantitative finance**.
+This GitHub serves as my portfolio of projects, both private and MScF-related.

 ---